techknowledgist/techknowledgist/ontology/annotation/en/maturity/00-readme.txt

 in ontology/indexer/get_terms() from commit 0c63a42 (v0.4-62-g0c63a42).
 It has
 31 elements.

+That particular list was replaced later by a list that also contains the maturity scores.

 The file terms-selected.txt is based on terms-candidates.txt, but with obvious non-technologies filtered out.
 In addition, some terms for which it was expected that they would be hard to annotate were removed.
 The file has 16 elements.
 The